DendiLBN/bookApp/README.md

 - User registration,
 - User login,
-- Password reset & reminder.
+- Password change and reset.
 - Searching items by category or keywords,
 ---